Long-Range Boundary Planning and Enrollment Management

 -

-Why does the District demographer conduct a yearly Demographic Report for 10-year enrollment projections?
+Why does the District demographer conduct a yearly Demographic Report for 10-year enrolment projections?

 The Enrollment Forecast reflects the most likely scenario based on the best available information at the time of the study.
 PASA Demographic Studies rely on assumptions about the district’s housing market and economic conditions, analyzing how these factors influence student enrollment trends.
 Additionally, the forecast also considers variables such as the availability of alternative educational opportunities, birth trends, kindergarten enrollment patterns, and cohort size as students move through the grade levels, to name a few.
 Because these factors are constantly evolving, PASA approaches each study with a fresh perspective – ensuring that projections are based on current data rather than influenced by past forecasts.